unnservice/com.unnsvc.rhena/README.md

 - Testing.
 This will be built as a pluggable library on top of the core framework, but support for executing commands is complete, and testing could be performed either there, or in lifecycle processors.
 - Property substitutions on resources
 - Build projects without packaging them first
+- Remote execution of the agent on a different machine
 - ...